 A lot of the holiday favorites you’re used to could probably be sourced from a local farm.
 Not coincidentally, many Thanksgiving classics are based on those foods that are in season this time of year.

-What follows is a collection of simple, whole food recipes made with ingredients that are pretty easy to find at a farm or farmers market during November.
+What follows is a collection of simple recipes made with ingredients that are pretty easy to find at farmers markets around Thanksgiving (depending on what state you live in).

-By keeping recipes simple, it’s much easier to go full farm-to-table for your dinner.
+By keeping recipes simple, it’s much easier to go farm-to-table for your full Thanksgiving dinner.

 Thanksgiving Side Dishes